General Liability Claims and Costs -1l

 Write Up:

-To achieve the general liability number of claims target, the focus needs to be on the department’s most common claims.
-Historically, the top five most frequent claim types annually are pavement defects, debris on the roadway, chip seal, mowing and striping operations.
+To improve results, the department's focus should be concentrated on the most common general liability.
+Historically, the top five most frequent claim types are pavement defects, debris on the roadway, chip seal, mowing and striping operations.

 Purpose of the Measure: